Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

       keyfile: [/path/to/bigquery/keyfile.json]
 ~~~

-For this project, use this one as profiles.yml:
+For this project, i use this one as profiles.yml,
+edit the keyfile path:

 ~~~
 dc_project_2023: